on July 21, 2020 (last modified on May 13, 2022) • 18 minute read

 That being said, we view sales goals in a more holistic way and think of a direction request on Google as the first step of that process.
 Of course, transactions are the end-goal, but if we can get people to look up the nearest Bitcoin ATM, we know that our funnel is working correctly.”

 What’s more, Shannon Trimble of Lightning Virtual Solutions tracks the conversion of leads into qualified prospects. “one of my clients tracks weekly ’15 minute calls’ as they are the introductory step into our sales funnel.
 We look into both the source of the individuals who book in for calls, and then how successful these calls are at progressing potential clients to the next step.”
+This data can be accessed using a call tracking dashboard.

 One expert looks at conversion from the other end of the equation, seeing the customer’s adoption and lifestyle change as a sort of personal conversion event.
 Daniel O’Sullivan of Kinzoo says, “our sales goal is to encourage a new way for parents to proactively protect their kids’ privacy online.
 This means adopting a new mindset: a lot of apps and services collect personal information in exchange for free access, so you’re essentially paying with your data.”